Change: A Resilient Approach for Enhancing Asphalt Pavement Performance under Natural Events

-Pavements are strong structures but are subjected to large traffic loading and different environmental conditions.
+Pavements are strong structures but are subjected to large traffic loading and different atmospheric conditions.
 Asphalt pavements face problems related to their physical and mechanical characteristics.
-One of the biggest challenges that asphalt pavement must overcome is its thermal susceptibility.
-Thermal susceptibility of the asphalt can result in problems such as permanent deformation at high temperatures, and the expansion-contraction phenomenon trigger the appearance of thermal cracking.
-A new synthetic porous silica-based material, named “aMBx”, was developed in the Advanced Pavement Laboratory at Arizona State University (ASU).
-This novel product is used in the modification of bituminous materials to function as a high-performance material with unique thermal resistance properties.
-The versatility of this product is such that it is possible to use aMBx in different materials applications: asphalt mixtures (hot, warm, or cold applications), asphalt emulsions used in different road surface treatments, asphalt roofing shingles, and asphalt sealants utilized for crack repairs and joints protection. aMBx solves shortcomings of asphalt pavements such as high-temperature deformation and thermal cracking making longer-lasting transportation infrastructures.
-It palliates the temperature susceptibility and heat conduction of asphalt pavements increasing the Infrastructure Durability and Resilience of the transportation assets and contributing to night-time urban cooling.
-The objective of this project is to take the work done at the laboratory scale and limited field production to an industry-level production of aMBx, real-scale testing, and full field implementation.
+One of the biggest challenges that asphalt pavement must overcome is its high thermal susceptibility, the relatively low durability and not enough climate resiliency.
+These problems can result in problems such as permanent deformation at high temperatures, and the expansion-contraction phenomenon trigger the appearance of thermal cracking shortening the durability and resilience of the asphalt pavements.
+A new recycled-aerogel composite for construction materials, named “RaC”, was developed in the Advanced Pavement Laboratory at Arizona State University (ASU).
+This novel product includes recycled materials such as crumb rubber particles, oil, fibers, and/or material in the form of aerogel particles or fibers.
+The recycled-aerogel composite is combined with asphalt binder or asphalt mixtures to yield modified material with improved characteristics.
+RaC solves shortcomings of asphalt pavements such as high-temperature deformation and thermal cracking making longer-lasting transportation infrastructures.
+This technology decreases the consumption of raw materials and energy fitting the concept of circular economy.
+The objective of this project is to thrive in extending the life of asphalt by using recycled materials to make asphalt pavement more durable and provide guidelines for the proper utilization of this new technology.

 Language